Archanakattii/karchana/task2.md

 </details>

 # RISC-V REGISTER FILE:
- <p align="justify">The RISC-V register file is a key component of the RISC-V architecture, providing a set of storage locations for holding data during the execution of instructions.
-The register file is organized into a set of integer registers and floating-point registers, depending on the extensions implemented in the processor.
-Registers play a crucial role in the RISC-V architecture, as they enable fast access to data and help improve the performance and efficiency of the processor.</p>
+ <p align="justify">The RISC-V register file is a fundamental component of the RISC-V architecture, comprising a set of general-purpose registers (GPRs) used for storing data and addresses during program execution.
+The RISC-V ISA defines a standard set of 32 integer registers, labeled from x0 to x31.The RISC-V register file plays a crucial role in facilitating data manipulation and control flow within RISC-V programs, offering a set of storage locations for holding essential data and addresses during program execution.</p>